Best Mompreneur Sites for Free Bold Stock Photos

 Creative Market has a multi-tier license for their items.
 The License FAQ ~ Creative Market covers more information and the following from their website describes it in a fairly straight forward way.

 “Both the Standard and Extended Licenses allow for Personal Use and Commercial Work of many kinds.
 However, if purchased Items are used in an End Product For Sale (whether by you or a client), special terms apply (a limit of 500 units sold under the Standard License, and an unlimited amount of units sold under the Extended License).”

-Hungry JPEG is a new to me site.
-They are in very similar it seems to Creative Market in that they have several assets including photos, vectors, themes, fonts, and other templates.
+Hungry JPEG is a new site for me.
+They are very similar it seems to Creative Market in that they have several assets including photos, vectors, themes, fonts, and other templates.

 Hungry JPEG especially has special items for crafters.
 Do you have a Silhouette or do you embroider?
 You can find graphics and templates specifically in those file types and needs on Hungry JPEG.
 This little design is so cute and would be awesome on a homemade shirt.
 The SVG file will allow you to import it into the cut software and go to town.